What should I know about Disability Support Services?

 Are instructors required to provide all accommodations specified in an Accommodation Letter?

 Yes, instructors are required to provide the accommodations specified in the student’s Accommodation Letter.
-If the instructor feels an accommodation may fundamentally alter the content of their course or pose a safety risk, they are advised to contact the DSS staff member listed on the Accommodation Letter to discuss their concerns.
-However, until a resolution has been reached, the instructor is required to provide the accommodation as stated in the student’s Accommodation Letter.
+Instructors must contact DSS to discuss their concerns when an accommodation may alter the content of their course or pose a safety risk.
+Depending on the situation the instructor may be required to provide the accommodation as stated in the student’s Accommodation Letter until a resolution has been reached.

 Will faculty/staff be informed of a student's specific disability or be able to view documentation?